 The following requirements apply to residential development projects with units intended for sale, in addition to the provisions of Section 22.22.020 (General Requirements).
-The provisions of this Section do not apply to housing developments that comply with the provisions of Section 22.24.030 (State-Mandated Density Bonus and Other Incentives) and to agricultural worker housing, second units, or any deed-restricted housing development that is affordable to very low or low income persons.
+The provisions of this Section do not apply to housing developments that comply with the provisions of Section 22.24.030 (State-Mandated Density Bonus and Other

+Incentives) and to agricultural worker housing, second units, or any deed-restricted housing development that is affordable to very low or low income persons.

 - A. Limitation on sales prices.
-In ownership residential development projects of 2 or more units, 20 percent of the units shall be inclusionary units affordable by households earning 60 percent of the area median income in perpetuity, unless the review authority reduces it to 40 years.
-For attached single-family residential developments, such as ownership townhomes, that are sold at less than 150% of the median price for single-family residences in the County or that provide less than 2,000 square feet of gross floor area (inclusive of garage space) per unit, 15 percent of the units shall be inclusionary units under the provisions of this title.
+In ownership residential development projects of 2 or more units, 20 percent of the units shall be inclusionary units affordable by households earning 60 percent of the area median income in perpetuity, unless the review authority reduces the term of the inclusionary requirement to reflect the maximum term that is permitted by the financing sources.
 Low income units shall be sold to a range of families earning no more than 60 percent of the area median income.
 The housing unit sales prices shall be established by the County or its designee, and shall be based on the number of bedrooms and location. - B. Duration of initial inclusionary requirement.
 The applicant shall be required to offer to the Housing Authority, or a County designated party, all the inclusionary units required by this Chapter for sale to eligible purchasers for a period of not less than 90 days from the date of the County's issuance of a Certificate of Occupancy.